publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2034.md

         The total amount of funds provided as grants under this section may not exceed—

-            (A) $1,000,000 for fiscal year 1996; and
+            (A) $1,000,000 for fiscal year 1996;

+            (B) $5,000,000 for each of fiscal years 2008 through 2014; and

-            (B) $5,000,000 for fiscal year 2008 and each fiscal year thereafter.
+            (C) $9,000,000 for fiscal year 2015 and each fiscal year thereafter.

     (c) __Eligible entities__

-    To be eligible for a grant under subsection (b) of this section, a private nonprofit entity must—
+    To be eligible for a grant under subsection (b) of this section, a public food program service provider, a tribal organization, or a private nonprofit entity, including gleaners, must—

         (1)

          have experience in the area of—

-            (A) community food work, particularly concerning small and medium-sized farms, including the provision of food to people in low-income communities and the development of new markets in low-income communities for agricultural producers; or
+            (A) community food work, particularly concerning small and medium-sized farms, including the provision of food to people in low-income communities and the development of new markets in low-income communities for agricultural producers;

-            (B) job training and business development activities for food-related activities in low-income communities;
+            (B) job training and business development activities for food-related activities in low-income communities; or

+            (C) efforts to reduce food insecurity in the community, including food distribution, improving access to services, or coordinating services and programs;

-        (2) demonstrate competency to implement a project, provide fiscal accountability, collect data, and prepare reports and other necessary documentation; and
+        (2) demonstrate competency to implement a project, provide fiscal accountability, collect data, and prepare reports and other necessary documentation;

-        (3) demonstrate a willingness to share information with researchers, practitioners, and other interested parties.
+        (3) demonstrate a willingness to share information with researchers, practitioners, and other interested parties; and

+        (4) collaborate with 1 or more local partner organizations to achieve at least 1 hunger-free communities goal.

     (d) __Preference for certain projects__